 All VBI data registers are double-buffered with the field signals.
-This means that data is extracted from the video lines and appears in the appropriate IC registers with the next field transition.
+This means that data is extracted from the video lines and appears in the appropriate I2C registers with the next field transition.
 They are then static until the next field.

-The user should start an IC read sequence with VS by first examining the VBI Info register.
-Then, depending on the data detected, the appropriate data registers should be read.
+The user should start an I2C read sequence with VS by first examining the VBI Info register.
+Then, depending on what data was detected, the appropriate data registers should be read.